Go Back

 Method

-1. Preheat the oven to 400F and prepare a baking sheet with a baking rack.
-You can bake directly onto a parchment-lined baking sheet, but you must flip the meatballs halfway through cooking.
+1. Preheat the oven to 400F.
+Prepare a baking sheet with a baking rack.
+You can also bake directly onto a parchment-lined baking sheet, but you must flip the meatballs halfway through cooking.

 2. Mix all meatball ingredients in a large bowl.
 Use a fork to mix to keep the meat tender.
 Roll the mixture into balls and place them on the rack.